How Mariannette Miller-Meeks uses incumbency to her advantage

 Contributed to DocumentCloud by Laura Belin (Bleeding Heartland) • View document or read text

-One mass mailing approved in July praised Miller-Meeks for “fighting to protect our Second Amendment rights”—a transparent effort to short up her right flank.
+One mass mailing approved in July praised Miller-Meeks for “fighting to protect our Second Amendment rights”—a transparent effort to shore up her right flank.
 (This summer, it appeared the incumbent would have competition from pro-gun Libertarian candidate Nicholas Gluba.
 However, Republican activists successfully knocked him off the ballot.)

 Another taxpayer-funded mailing was created around the time Iowa’s near-total abortion ban went into effect.
 Playing for a moderate audience, the piece informed IA-01 residents that Miller-Meeks belongs to the “Maternity Care Caucus” and wants to “give women support during pregnancy.”